-This procedure is based on guidance on personal data breaches produced by the ICO.
+This procedure is based on guidance on personal data breaches produced by the Information Commissioner's Office (ICO).

 On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the school's data protection representative Mrs Linda Nixon at office@abbotsripton.cambs.sch.uk.